TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2/README.md

 - `config.vm.provision "file", source: "./Lab2_FileToCopy.txt", destination: "/home/vagrant/Copy_folder"`: This is used to copy any file outside the synced folder.

+- `config.vm.provider :virtualbox do |vb|`: This is used to make changes in this virtualbox setting.

+- `vb.name = "box1"`: This is used to name the machine in virtualbox.
+If this is not included, then virtualbox will assign random name to this box which will be difficult to manage.

 - `config.vm.provider :virtualbox do |vb|`: This code assigned that we are using `virtualbox` as Vm provider.
 And we are again using method with variable `vb` to perform task.

 - `vb.customize ["modifyvm", :id, "--memory", 1024]`: This is used to customized the vm resource according to our need.
 This will assign 1024MB memory for our Box  `box1`.